ITMEDIAVISION/cagateisoldibot/README.md

+## Just so u know, this repo can not be supported please go to the original poster.

 # 💰 CagateiSoldiBot &middot; [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/xLinkOut/cagateisoldibot/blob/master/LICENSE)
 CagateiSoldi is a Telegram bot to manage Netflix's shared account with your friends and family.
 In english _'cagate i soldi'_ is something like _'give me your money'_.